-I'm a queer, disabled novelist and screenwriter living in Edinburgh.
-I also write poetry and creative non-fiction.
-My young-adult novel, We Are Fractals, was selected for the Write Mentor Summer Mentoring Programme 2020 with Author Amy Beashel; awarded a special mention from the Write Mentor Children's Novel Award 2019; and selected as runner-up for the Jericho-Marjacq Bursary for Under-Represented Voices 2018.
-An own-voice, contemporary, coming-of-age romance, set in California, We Are Fractals is a sweeping, cinematic story of friendship tipping into heady romance.
-It explores mental illness, disability and family dynamics; and how they inform our identity.
+Julie is a queer, disabled author based in Edinburgh.
+Her young-adult novel, We Are Fractals, was selected for the Write Mentor Summer Mentoring Programme 2020 by YA author Amy Beashel and awarded a special mention from the Write Mentor Children's Novel Award 2019.
+It was also selected as runner-up for the Jericho-Marjacq Bursary for Under-Represented Voices 2018.
+A sweeping, contemporary romance, We Are Fractals is a cinematic story about friendship, family and love.

-I was a finalist in the Iceland Writers Retreat Alumni Award 2020, the Glasgow Women's Library Calm Slam 2020, and I'm one of four participants in the Diverse Critics Scheme, a programme delivered by Creative Scotland in partnership with Disability Arts Online and The Skinny.
+Julie was a finalist in the Iceland Writers Retreat Alumni Award 2020, the Glasgow Women's Library Calm Slam 2020, and is one of four participants in the Diverse Critics Scheme delivered by Creative Scotland in partnership with Disability Arts Online and The Skinny.

-I aim to improve access to development opportunities for disabled writers through consultation and raising awareness of the barriers to development.
-I've consulted with various organisations on access, including Cymera Festival, Paisley Book Festival, the Scottish Book Trust and Magfest.
+Through her consultancy, Julie aims to improve access to development opportunities for disabled writers, and raise awareness of the barriers to development.
+She consults with various organisations on access, which have included Cymera Festival, Paisley Book Festival, the Scottish Book Trust and Magfest.

 Julie is an experienced event chair and panelist, and has chaired and spoken at events about diversity, feminism, identity, access and inclusion.